TariqAHassan/BioVida/README.md

 enabling them to advance new insights and understandings into disease.

-In a nod to recursion, this library tries to accomplish some of this automation using machine learning itself, using tools like convolutional neural networks.
+In a nod to recursion, this library tries to accomplish some of this automation with machine learning itself, using tools like convolutional neural networks.

 To view this project's website, please [click here].